Q: Is the USB able to be added to the DVD purchase for an incremental cost, or is it a full $49.99 additional?

 USB Flash Drive

 El Raja Key Archive Standard Edition $49.99

 Q: Is it possible to see the full listing of included files for each version of the Archive, or at least to get a count on the number of files for each?

 A: The Standard Edition is organized into 295 subject pages with 1045 scans.
-The Basic Edition is organized into 108 subject pages with 420 scans.
 As an example: the Dark Druids subject page includes two levels: a 1st level with 1 map and 6 pages keys and Level 2 with 1 map and 5 pages of keys.
 Thus, one subject page has 13 scans.

-A comparative list of the subject pages for the Basic and Standard Editions can be found at this link.
+A list of the subject pages for the Standard Edition can be found at this link.